-We acquire patents and patent rights from owners or other ventures and seek to monetize the value of the patents through litigation and licensing strategies, alone or with others.
-Part of our acquisition strategy is to acquire or invest in patents and patent rights that cover a wide-range of subject matter which allows us to seek the benefits of a diversified portfolio of assets in differing industries and countries.
-Generally, the patents and patent rights that we seek to acquire have large identifiable targets who are or have been using technology that we believe infringes our patents and patent rights.
-We generally monetize our portfolio of patents and patent rights by entering into license discussions, and if that is unsuccessful, initiating enforcement activities against any infringing parties with the objective of entering into comprehensive settlement and license agreements that may include the granting of non-exclusive retroactive and future rights to use the patented technology, a covenant not to sue, a release of the party from certain claims, the dismissal of any pending litigation and other terms.
+Our business is to acquire patents and patent rights and to monetize the value of those assets to generate revenue and profit for the Company.
+We acquire patents and patent rights from their owners, who range from individual inventors to Fortune 500 companies.
+Part of our acquisition strategy is to acquire or invest in patents and patent rights that cover a wide-range of subject matter, which allows us to achieve the benefits of a growing diversified portfolio of assets.
+Generally, the patents and patent rights that we acquire are characterized by having large identifiable companies who are or have been using technology that infringes our patents and patent rights.
+We generally monetize our portfolio of patents and patent rights by entering into license discussions, and if that is unsuccessful, initiating enforcement activities against any infringing parties with the objective of entering into a standard form of comprehensive settlement and license agreement that may include the granting of non-exclusive retroactive and future rights to use the patented technology, a covenant not to sue, a release of the party from certain claims, the dismissal of any pending litigation and other terms that are appropriate in the circumstances.
 Our strategy has been developed with the expectation that it will result in a long-term, diversified revenue stream for the Company.
-As of June 30, 2015, we owned 381 U.S. and foreign patents and patent rights and ten patent applications.
-As used in this report, the terms "we", "us", "our", the "Company", "Marathon Patent Group, Inc." "Marathon", and "MARA" mean Marathon Patent Group, Inc. and its subsidiaries, unless otherwise indicated.